The peer reviewed journal of the Hull Geological Society

 Guidance for authors.

 Humberside Geologist is the formal journal of the Hull Geological Society.
 The Society welcomes articles from members and friends.
 Articles for the journal are published on our website which is accessible to the public.
 In 2019 the Committee decided that the website should the primary means of publishing the journal.
-A printed version of each article will available in PDF format on a ‘print on demand’ basis.
+A printed version of each article will be available in PDF format on a ‘print on demand’ basis.
 Articles may be published in other formats later.

 Preference is given to articles directly related to the geology of the area around Hull (Yorkshire Coast, East Riding and North Lincolnshire) or about the Society and its members, past and present.